 Kayseri owes its name to Julius Caesar; Sivas to Augustus; the town was founded by the Hittites, but it was renamed Sebasteia in honour of the Roman emperor.
-Augustus was not a name but a Latin adjective meaning very admirable/noble; its Greek translation was sebastos, so Sebasteia meant Augusta.
-Notwithstanding its name Sivas does not retain major Roman memories.
-The town is located at the eastern limit of the Anatolian plateau, in an area which was often included in a buffer state between the Roman and the Persian Empires.
+Augustus was not a name but a Latin adjective meaning very admirable/noble; its Greek translation was sebastos, so Sebasteia meant Augusta (see an inscription on a temple in the Acropolis of Athens).
+Notwithstanding its name Sivas does not retain Roman memories.
+The town is located at the eastern limit of the Anatolian plateau, in an area which was often included in the Kingdom of Armenia, a buffer state between the Roman and the Persian Empires.

 This decoration can be seen also in Guduk Minaret, a large kumbet (mausoleum) having the shape of a truncated minaret.